 Some over-the-counter (OTC) or prescription oral creams may numb the pain.

-Hot beverages, such as coffee or tea, or foods that have just finished cooking can burn the inside of the mouth, including the roof.
+Hot beverages or foods that have just finished cooking can burn the inside of the mouth, including the roof.
 If the burn is severe enough, a bump or blister can form.

 The inside of the mouth is a sensitive area.
 Injury to the tissue on the roof of the mouth can lead to a bump forming.